preciofishbone/OmniaDocsG2/using-newsletters/index.rst

 There's a number of options and settings in Omnia you can use for a newsletter implementation, to send internally or externally through email.
 These options and settings are described here, together with an implementation example.

-For an implementation example, see this page (being updated at the moment): :doc:`Newsletter implementation example </using-newsletters/newsletter-implementation/index>`
+For an implementation example, see this page: :doc:`Newsletter implementation example </using-newsletters/newsletter-implementation/index>`

 A page type for newsletters
 *****************************